NGRX

 (click)

-Every time a user refreshes the haddley-ngrx app a random number is displayed.
+Every time I refreshed the haddley-ngrx app a random number was displayed.

 I updated the code so that the number is updated in response to a mouse click.